goatshriek/stumpless/docs/examples/sqlite3/README.md

 We've made a few adjustments to the default schema here.
 Of course, there is a different table name to be more descriptive about the type of logs that are in the table.
-We've also broken the prival into it's separate parts, so that it is easier to filter entries using SQL without needing to parse the prival first.
+We've also broken the prival into its separate parts, so that it is easier to filter entries using SQL without needing to parse the prival first.
 Finally, we've cut the columns down to specific things that our application cares about.